See also: oVEMP testing

 |Figure 1: Schematic of the utricle and saccule.
 These sensory organs in the inner ear primarily respond to linear acceleration such as due to orientation to gravity, but the saccule is also somewhat sensitive to sound.
 This is the basis of the VEMP test.|

-Sound evoked VEMP recorded from the neck are claimed to be almost completely unilateral.
+Sound evoked cVEMPs recorded from the neck are claimed to be almost completely unilateral.
 (Colebach et al, 1994; Uchino et al, 1997; Kushiro et al, 2000; Murofushi et al, 1996; Wilson et al, 1995), but in clinical practice this can't be counted upon (see example below).
 It also is likely wrong when the semicircular canals are activated by sound as discussed above.